bridgethaney/UFO_Sightings_Project/README.md

 - **UFO Sightings Map**
     - Layers
-        - Customized Monochrome Basemap made on MapBox
+        - Basemap: Customized Monochrome Basemap made on MapBox
-        - Thematic layer as UFO Sightings Data with colors of symbols changing based on shape type of UFO
+        - Thematic layer: UFO Sightings Data with colors of symbols changing based on shape type of UFO
     - Legend for the shape types of the UFO sightings

 <img src="img/ufo_shapes_legend.png">